 The center is evaluating how best practices in simulation training and education increase patient quality and safety while lowering health care expenses.

 A simulation center is a testing, research and training facility that mimics clinical spaces such as the clinic, patient care room, intensive care unit and the operating room as well as non-clinical spaces such as a child’s room at home or classroom.
 Simulation exposes our learners to high-risk clinical situations without putting the patient at risk.
 It also prepares our learners to communicate well and work together as a team.
-To enhance the learners’ simulation exercise, our center has control rooms connected to each space that allow for facilitator observation without obstructing the simulation experience.
+Our center has control rooms connected to each space that allow for facilitator observation without obstructing the simulation experience.

 Simulation training at Johns Hopkins All Children's Hospital puts the learner in real-life clinical scenarios overseen by an expert team of simulation specialists.
 Each training experience includes:

-- Debriefing.
+Debriefing.
 Simulation training is video-recorded and then reviewed by learners.
 Our structured debriefings provide learners with feedback, evaluation and the opportunity to reflect on the training.

-Many people benefit from real-world training in a simulation center.
-Learners include:
+Many people benefit from real-world training in a simulation center, including:

 Security personnel, physician residents, nurse residents, nurses, respiratory therapists, pharmacists and other clinicians